3 The theory

 We use the framework of the binomial distribution to perform calculations and predictions when encountering such data, for planning experiments or answering questions such as: Is the proportion of resistant strains changing over time?
 Has the vaccine reduced the proportion of infected individuals?
 Does the loss of a gene affect the proportion of homozygous knockout pups that are born?

 To understand the distribution of binomial outcomes, let us take a simple example of head/tail (H/T) outcome in the toss of a fair coin (probability of H or T = 0.5).
 This is an example where each outcome has an equal probability, but this is not a requirement for binomial outcomes.
 Let’s say we toss a coin 5 times, which would have 25 = 32 possible outcomes with combinations of H or T. We can plot a histogram of the probabilities of observing exactly 0, 1, 2, 3, 4 or 5 heads to draw the binomial distribution.
-For example, there is only 1 combination that gives us exactly 0 heads (i.e., when all tosses give tails; likelihood of 1/32 = 0.03125) or 5 heads (likelihood 1/32 = 0.03125).
-More generally, the number of combinations in which exactly \(k\) heads are obtained in \(n\) tosses can be calculated with the formula nCk; we use this to get the probabilities of obtaining exactly 2, 3 or 4 heads.
-An important assumption that must be fulfilled is that the outcome of every toss is independent and does not influence the outcome of other tosses!

 These likelihoods are plotted in the histogram shown in Figure 3.2.
 The X-axis shows every outcome in this experiment, which are also called quantiles of the distribution.
 The Y axis is the likelihood or probability – the area under the probability distribution curve adds up to 1.
 A binomial distribution is symmetric, and not surprisingly in this case, 2 or 3 heads are the most likely outcomes!

 Figure 3.2: The binomial probability distribution.
-The histogram shows the probabilities of of every possible number of heads with 5 tosses of a fair coin, i.e., probability of head or tail is 0.05.
+The histogram shows the probabilities of of every possible number of heads with 5 tosses of a fair coin, i.e., probability of head or tail is 0.5.

 • Calculating the likelihood of combined outcomes: the probability of obtaining up to 2 heads is sum of probabilities of obtaining 0 or 1 or 2 heads = 0.03125 + 0.15625 + 0.3125 = 0.5.
 This is the area under the lower tail of the distribution up to the quantile 2.
 Because of the symmetry of the curve, the chance of obtaining more than 2 heads is the same as 1 - probability of up to 2 heads (1 - 0.5); this is the same as the area under the upper tail for the quantile 3 or higher.

-• The tails of a distribution: the tails contain the less likely or rare outcomes or outliers of the distribution.
+• Features of the tails of a distribution: the tails contain the less likely or rare outcomes or outliers of the distribution.
 For example, it is possible, but quite unlikely, to get 0 heads when you toss a coin 5 times.
 However, if you do get such an outcome, could you conclude that the coin may be biased, i.e., for that coin the chance of H/T is not 0.5?

 With 5 coin tosses, we see that the chance of obtaining 0 or 5 heads is 0.03125 + 0.03215 = 0.0625 (6.25 % chance of 0 or 5 heads).
 From the distribution we see that values outside of the tails have a much higher probability; 1 - 0.0624 = 0.9375 or 93.75% chance.
 In other words, the quantiles of 0 and 5 mark the thresholds at 6.25 % significance cut-off (3.215 % equally in each tail).
 We could call our coin fair at this significance level if we observe between 1-4 heads in 5 tosses.
 This is a process we routinely use in null-hypothesis significance testing (NHST) – assume the null distribution and find outliers at a pre-defined significance threshold \(\alpha\).
-As we will see in the section of power analysis, \(\alpha\) is also called the false-positive error rate – this is because we accept to falsely call 5 % values as outliers and reject that they belong to the current distribution even though they do.

 3.2.2 Examples of binary outcomes